Particular/ServiceControl.Connector.MassTransit/Container-README.md

 - some infrastructure queues created in the broker
 - a text file with a list of error queues to monitor

-To do this you need to run the `--run-mode setup` option:
+To do this you need to run the container with the `--run-mode setup` option:
 ```shell
 docker run -e TRANSPORT_TYPE=<RabbitMQ|AzureServiceBus|AzureServiceBusDeadLetter> -e CONNECTION_STRING=<connection string> --rm particular/servicecontrol-connector-masstransit:latest --run-mode setup
 ```